Thorium/Linq.Expression.Optimizer/README.md

 For side-effect free Expressions.
 No compilation-subjective optimizations.
 This is meant to be used with expressions that are not compiled but transferred to other domain.

-Supported frameworks: Net 3.5, Net 4.5-..., .NET Standard 1.6 (so also .NET Core)
+Supported frameworks: Net 3.5, Net 4.5-... (and Mono), .NET Standard 1.6 (so also .NET Core)

 ## Supported optimizations